CouncilofLorien/counciloflorien.github.io/docs/cards/D/dark-quarrels.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Cancel one attack by Orcs, Trolls or Men.
-Alternatively, if Gates of Morning is in play, the number of strikes from any attack is reduced to half its original number, rounded up. <br>_“‘...How do you like being called swine by the muck-rakers of a dirty little wizard?'
+Alternatively, if Gates of Morning is in play, the number of strikes from any attack is reduced to half its original number, rounded up.
+> >
+> > {: .fs-3 }
+> > _“‘...How do you like being called swine by the muck-rakers of a dirty little wizard?'
 Many loud yells...answered him...”_ ***---&#65279;LotRIII***
 >

 ### _Middle-earth: The Wizards Unlimited_